Meet Our Team

 -

-Loren Graziano is quickly cultivating a career in arts administration.
+Loren Graziano is eagerly cultivating a growing career in arts administration.
 Prior to her time at Dean Artists, she served as the Site Coordinator for the Boston Music Project, a non-profit organization passionate about bringing music education to students of all economic status in Boston.
-With BMP, she managed seven youth orchestras, from enrollment to performance.
+With BMP, she managed seven youth orchestras, from enrolment to performance.

 In recent seasons, she also joined Boston Lyric Opera as their COVID Supervisor, working on their productions of La bohéme, Bluebeard’s Castle, and Omar.
 She has had the pleasure of being a guest advisor for New England Conservatory’s Entrepreneurial Musicianship department, where she supported students and emerging artists in promotional materials and applications.
 Prior to this, Loren was the primary Office Assistant and Music Librarian for Central City Opera’s 2022 summer season, working closely with company leadership and administration.